Manslaughter charges sought in Penn State hazing death

 At a news conference Tuesday, Pennsylvania Attorney General Josh Shapiro said the state's case is based on three crucial elements: that the defendants participated in alcohol-based hazing activities, were aware that Piazza had fallen and failed to render aid.

-Shapiro also wants to see reckless endangerment charges against six of the former brothers.
-But he said he will not seek to refile any aggravated assault charges, which had been thrown out by the judge last year, agreeing that there isn't enough evidence to support them.
+Shapiro also wants to seek reckless endangerment charges against six of the former brothers.
+But he said he would not refile any aggravated assault charges, which had been thrown out by the judge last year, agreeing that there isn't enough evidence to support them.

 In total, 26 former Beta brothers have been charged, mostly for conspiracy to commit hazing and unlawful acts relative to minors.